HalaAlbaqawi/ToDoList/README.md

 As a user I want to Add my tasks by clicking my  Action floating button so that I can put it in my add screen

+As a user I want to be able to add a title for my tasks so that I can recognize my tasks by looking at the title.

+As a user I want to be able to add a deadline for my tasks so that I can manage my tasks by its deadline.

+As a user I want to be able to add a done checkbox for my tasks so that I can click on the done box whenever I'm done.

+As a user I want to be able to Delete my tasks so that I can delete them whenever I'm done.

+As a user I want to be able to Edit my tasks so that I can make changes in case I need too.

+My Development Process:

+Unsolved problems:

+Favorite Functions: